xExozx/-Active-Directory-Lab/README.md

 ## Objective
 [Brief Objective - Remove this afterwards]

 The Active Directory project aimed to establish a controlled environment for simulating and detecting cyber attacks on splunk.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security.
+Setting up an Active Directory (home lab) that includes Splunk and Kali Linux.
+Explored how a domain environment works, learned how to ingest events to a SIEM and generate telemetry related to attacks seen in the wild that would help me detect them in the future.
 ### Skills Learned